sanduteo95/Final-Year-Project-2019/lib/goiMachine/README.md

-To test out the various ways of applying the Futamura Projections on the GoI machine, first clone the GoI machine outside of this repository (https://git.cs.bham.ac.uk/txw467/viz).
+To test out the various ways of applying the Futamura Projections on the GoI machine, first clone the GoI machine outside of this repository (https://git.cs.bham.ac.uk/txw467/viz or https://github.com/anonymousgithubaccount/EFSD-vis).

 There are three ways this can be achieved: